andysandoval/timgame/README.md

 # Structure
 In this step, we define de Navigation of our app, using a Navigation Diagram, this helps us to realize the Wireframes and the final interfaces.

-Our navigation diagram has many changes in relation to the previous one, which you can see [here](), but after many suggestions, we have changed that Diagram to the next:
+Our navigation diagram has many changes in relation to the previous one, which you can see [here](https://github.com/andysandoval/timgame/blob/main/source/Navigation%20Diagram.png), but after many suggestions, we have changed that Diagram to the next:

 ![Navigation Diagram](https://github.com/andysandoval/timgame/blob/main/outputs/Navigation%20Diagram/Navigation%20Diagram.png)

 # HD_Interfaces
-This interfaces are based on the wireframes, but after received many suggestions we maked changes on our interfaces.
+These interfaces are based on the wireframes, but after receiving many suggestions we made changes to our interfaces.
+You can see the wireframes here
 You can see the wireframes [here](https://github.com/andysandoval/timgame/tree/main/outputs/Wireframes)

 This is the High_Definition Interfaces, you can see the details in the next [folder](https://github.com/andysandoval/timgame/tree/main/outputs/Interfaces%20HD)